privacyguides/privacyguides.org/docs/os/windows-overview.md

 description: Windows is a traditonal operating system developed by Microsoft that provides a platform for running software applications and managing computer hardware.
 ---

+Windows, a renowned desktop operating system developed by Microsoft, made its debut in 1985.
+It boasts a broad user base across various hardware manufacturers.
+Nonetheless, it grapples with issues such as bloatware, intrusive tracking, and security vulnerabilities.
+This guide aims to address and mitigate these concerns to enhance your Windows experience, though complete elimination may not be achievable.

 ## Hardware and Firmware Security

 ### Choosing a Secure Hardware